The Human Rights Campaign recently released the 2022 Municipal Equality Index, and Indianapolis is on the list. How did we score?

 This section looks at city leadership’s commitment to advocacy and inclusion.
 Indianapolis got an 8 out of 8, and earned bonus points for having openly LGBTQ+ elected or appointed leaders.

-No city is perfect.
-Indianapolis would achieve a higher score from the HRC with efforts like providing services to the transgender community, LGBTQ+ older adults and those experiencing homelessness.
+Indianapolis would achieve a higher score from the HRC with efforts like instating liaisons in the city executive’s office and police department.
+Indy could achieve bonus points with services for the transgender community, LGBTQ+ older adults, and those experiencing homelessness.

 If you want to get involved, here are some local organizations that support the LGBTQ+ community.